openfootball/docs/csv-export.md

+---
+layout: default
-# Export `football.db` tables to comma-separated values (CSV) files using SQLite Studio
+title: Export football.db tables to comma-separated values (CSV) files using SQLite tools
+---

+# {{ page.title }}

 Use your SQLite tool of choice to export `football.db` tables to comma-separated values (CSV) files.
 Let's use SQLite Studio, as an example.